pantheon-systems/documentation/source/content/onboarding.md

 reviewed: "2020-05-26"
 ---

 Pantheon Onboarding Managers are your website operations (**WebOps**) experts, to help facilitate a successful launch and ensure your team has the knowledge and tools to deliver value fast.
-Our Onboarding team stays with you for up to 90 days to make sure your team has the WebOps tools and training to work effectively on the Pantheon platform.
+Our Onboarding team is dedicated to making sure your team has the WebOps tools and training to work effectively on the Pantheon platform.

 [Contact us](https://pantheon.io/professional-services?docs) for details.